febbyRG/mobile/README.md

 **Q: Is this the same thing as Syncpoint?**

 A: No; Syncpoint was an earlier prototype that had similar goals but a different architecture.
-Couchbase Mobile has much better scalability and a simpler model for developers.
+Couchbase Mobile takes advantage of Couchbase Server for scalability and provides a simpler model for developers.

 **Q: Wasn't "Couchbase Mobile" the old Erlang-based mobile database before TouchDB?**